The Flower of the Heart

 Merde.
 He saw me.
 Fleur held her breath.
 Now he’ll come bother me.

-One of his eyebrows quirked, then he carried on.
+One of his eyebrows quirked and he carried on.

 That’s the same boy that ignored me before.
 Interesting.
-She allowed her magic free, letting her allure swell to its usual level, and stomped her foot.
-Now we’ll see if notices me.
+She allowed her magic free, letting her allure swell to its usual level and stomping her foot.
+Now we’ll see if he notices me.

 The young wizard paused a few steps from the end of the hall and shot her a second glance.
 ‘Tempus.’
 Silver numbers ghosted from the end of his wand, then he vanished into the corridors beyond the hall.

 Good thing none of the other girls saw that.
 Fleur pursed her lips.
-I wonder if he’ll be able to resist my magic if I actually try?
+I wonder if he’d be able to resist my magic if I actually try?

 She stole back out into the drizzle and down the uneven, steep, slippery steps.

 ‘Where’ve you been, Fleur?’
-Caroline’s chubby face stretch into a sickly smile as the small, round girl skulked from the shadows at the of the corridor.
+Caroline’s chubby face stretched into a sickly smile as the small, round girl skulked from the shadows at the end of the corridor.

 ‘Yeah, Fleur.’
 Emilie’s gangly figure crept out from behind Caroline.
 ‘Been sneaking up to Hogwarts to bewitch little boys again, have you?’